wnfldchen/ctf/sdctf21/safe-unix-playground.md

 we can see that if we pick the layout with no leading whitespace and one space before the `#`, then the length up to and including the `#` is a small multiple of 4 bytes (16 bytes) and byte 9 of the second message (`0x32`) is indeed one greater than in the first message (`0x31`).
-These are exactly the conditions which unicoll requires.
+These are exactly the conditions which unicoll requires, which means the chosen-prefix attack has just been converted into an identical-prefix attack, which will save a lot of time.
 So we can go ahead with using the `poc_no.sh` script from the hashclash software with an empty prefix and a controlled first 16 bytes of the suffix `cat flag-1.txt #` (the first message will inherit this template and the second message will have byte 9 incremented into `cat flag-2.txt #`).